ev3nvy/rman-schema/README.md

 Once you have `flatc` installed, you can build it for the language of you choice (see [using the compiler][flatbuffers-guide-using-schema-compiler]).

+Alternatively, you can download the compiled schema, for your [desired language][flatbuffers-languages], from [releases page][repository-releases].

 ## Contributing

 If you find a bug with the schema, or you find the usage for the remaining unknown variables, please open up an issue or make a PR.

+## Seeking help

+If you need any help, or have any questions, feel free to open an issue, or ask for assistance [on discord][discord].

 ## Acknowledgements